thilina-fer/my-christmas-greeting/README.md

 A minimalist, high-end interactive digital Christmas greeting card.
 This project features a luxury aesthetic with gold accents, sophisticated typography, and a custom-built particle system.

 ## ✨ Live Preview
-You can view the live greeting here: [Link to your GitHub Pages URL]
+You can view the live greeting here: https://thilina-fer.github.io/my-christmas-greeting/

 ## 📸 Features